eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/trust.model.md

 The [=Verifier=] decides which [=Verifiable Credentials=] it will accept and the [=Holder=] decides which [=Verifiable Credentials=] it will present.
-All parties rely on a [=Verifiable Data Registry=] to obtain identifier information, including cryptographic material, and metadata about [=Verifiable Credentials=], such as schemas.
+All parties rely on a [=Verifiable Data Registry=] to obtain identifier information and metadata about [=Verifiable Credentials=], such as schemas.
 Furthermore, parties communicate with each other using the protocols defined in the Dataspace Protocol specification [[dsp-base]] and this specification.